allure-framework/allure-gradle/README.md

 `allure-gradle` plugin implements Allure data collecting (e.g. Test` tasks), and data reporting (both individual and aggregate reports).

-Data colecting and reporting are split to different Gradle plugins, so you could apply the ones you need.
+Data collecting and reporting are split to different Gradle plugins, so you could apply the ones you need.

 Note:
 * allure-gradle 2.9+ requires Gradle 5.0+
 * allure-gradle 2.11+ requires Gradle 6.0+
+* allure-gradle 3.0+ requires Gradle 8.11+

 The minimal configuration is as follows.
 It would configure test tasks to collect Allure results and add `allureReport` and `allureServe`